Redstonecrafter0/RedstoneAPI/README.md

 ![Discord](https://img.shields.io/discord/391551622297157632?color=7289DA&label=discord&style=for-the-badge)

 ## Maven
-To use the RedstoneAPI in your projects you can use Maven to implement it.
+To implement the RedstoneAPI in your projects you can use primarily Maven.
-Implement the Github repository by pasting this in your pom.xml
+Implement the RedstoneAPI by pasting this code in your pom.xml

 Replace {VERSION} with the current version.
 ```xml